-- Use an insulating blanket on your older electric water heater, available at most local home improvement stores.
+- Use an insulating blanket on your older electric water heater, available at local home improvement stores

 - Check your HVAC air filter every month and change it every 3 months at a minimum, following manufacturer’s instructions.

-- Install an EnergySTAR® programmable thermostat and set it at 78° in summer and 80° when you are away.
+- Install an EnergySTAR® programmable thermostat.
+Set it at 78° in summer and 80° when you are away.

-- Upgrade your heating and cooling system to a higher efficiency system (the SEER rating will tell you how efficient the system is), and when replacing your air conditioner make sure to get the right sized unit.
+- Upgrade your heating and cooling system to a higher efficiency system, and when replacing your air conditioner make sure to get the right sized unit.